NeuroJSON/jsonmmap/JSON-Mmap_Specification.md

 In each of the sub-arrays,
 - the first element must be a string; such string can be one of the two cases:
-    - a string starting with ASCII letter `$` (`0x24` in hex or ) is referred to as a **path**, representing a JSON-Path like reference, pointing towards a specific data record to the mapped JSON/binary JSON file, and
+    - a string starting with ASCII letter `$` (`0x24` in hex) is referred to as a **path**, representing a [JSON-Path](https://github.com/json-path/JsonPath) like reference, pointing towards a specific data record to the associated JSON/binary JSON file, and
-    - any string that does not start with `$` is referred to as a **metadata key**, to store optional auxillary information related to the JSON-Mmap.
+    - any string that does not start with `$` is referred to as a **metadata key**, to store optional auxillary information related to the JSON-Mmap,
-- when the first string is a **path**, the second element must be an array of integers, hereinafter referred to as the **locator**, containing various information regarding the byte-location of the serialized data record on the disk or memory buffer
+- when the first string is a **path**, the second element must be an array of numeric values, hereinafter referred to as the **locator vector**, containing various information regarding the byte-location of the serialized data record on the disk or memory buffer
 - when the frist string is a **metadata key**, the second element denotes the value of the metadata, some recommended metadata key value formats are listed below.

+### Significant and insignficant characters

+In a JSON document, zero or more white-spaces can be inserted between data items without alternating the data structure stored in the document.
+Four white-space characters are permitted:

+- space (` `): 0x20 in hex (ASCII code: 32)
+- linefeed (`\n`): 0x0A in hex (ASCII code: 20)
+- carrage return (`\r`): 0x0D in hex (ASCII code: 13)
+- horizontal tab (`\t`): 0x09 in hex (ASCII code: 9)

+We call the above white-space characters as **insignificant characters** and all non-white-space characters as **significant characters** in a JSON document.

+Similarly, in a BJData/UBJSON document, zero or more `no-op` marker `N` can be inserted between data items without alternating the data stored in such file.
+As a result, we call the `no-op` marker `N` as **insignificant character** and all other bytes that are not `no-op` are called **significant characters**.

+Other binary JSON formats such as CBOR and MessagePack do not support `no-op` markers or optional white-spaces, therefore, all bytes in these files are considered signficiant characters.

 ### Path string